Tonge, Bolton

 Tonge is an outlying area of Bolton, in Greater Manchester, England.
 The name is supposed to be derived from the Old English "tang" or "twang" meaning a fork in a river.
 Tonge comprises two areas, namely Tonge Fold and Tonge Moor.
 Tonge Fold sits upon the River Tonge, a region of whose banks are a geological site of special scientific interest (SSSI).

+History

-Historically a part of Lancashire, it was once part of the township of Tonge with Haulgh.
+Historically a part of Lancashire, it was once part of the township and chapelry of Bolton parish.
 By the end of the 19th century Tonge was home to a coal mine.
+In 1894 Tonge became a separate civil parish, being formed from the rural part of Halliwell, on 30 September 1898 the parish was abolished and merged with Bolton.